-And I bet the people who made themselves miserable going to the college and career their parents wanted for them will end up having a terrible life in others ways (a drinking or drug habit, poor health, poor family life and/or abusive relationships).
+And I bet the people who made themselves miserable going to the college and career their parents wanted for them will end up having a terrible life in other ways (a drinking or drug habit, poor health, poor family life and/or abusive relationships).

 Being Selfish isn’t Evil

 This is for all you good boys and girls out there.
 I know what you are saying:

 “Okay, I should be selfish so how about I go hurt that person who has been picking on me?”

 The problem with that is you don’t truly want that.
 Being selfish is about getting what you truly desire.
 If you are getting bullied, what you truly desire isn’t revenge but respect.
 You don’t want revenge on the opposite sex; what you truly desire is love.
 Or same sex if you swing that way.